cloudfoundry/gorouter/README.md

 [![Build Status](https://travis-ci.org/cloudfoundry/gorouter.svg?branch=master)](https://travis-ci.org/cloudfoundry/gorouter)

 # GoRouter
-This repository contains the source code for a Go implementation of the Cloud Foundry router.
-GoRouter is a part of the Cloud Foundry [routing-release](https://github.com/cloudfoundry-incubator/routing-release).
+This repository contains the source code for the Cloud Foundry router.
+GoRouter is deployed by default with Cloud Foundry ([cf-release](https://github.com/cloudfoundry/cf-release)) which includes [routing-release](https://github.com/cloudfoundry-incubator/routing-release) as submodule.

 **Note**: This repository should be imported as `code.cloudfoundry.org/gorouter`.

 You can find the old router [here](http://github.com/cloudfoundry-attic/router)

-## Getting started
+## Development

 The following instructions may help you get started with gorouter.